 The Android versus iPhone debate continues to rumble on.
-But one thing is certain: Google’s phone software is more versatile and customizable than Apple’s offering.
-Dig into the settings and discover Android’s secret capabilities, including a host of clever features and useful tools.
-We’ve collected 9 of them here.
+But one thing is certain: Google’s phone software is still more versatile and customizable than Apple’s offering.
+Dig into the settings and discover Android’s secret capabilities, including a host of hidden features and useful tools.
+We’ve collected 12 of them here.

 A quick note before we begin: Android has a wide variety of makes, models, and versions, which makes it difficult to find features that will be consistent across all devices.
-We only verified the following tips on stock Android 13—they should also work on related systems, but some of the menus and procedures may vary slightly.
+We only verified the following tips on stock Android 14—they should also work on related systems, but some of the menus and procedures may vary slightly.